Eating For Each Pregnancy Stage Eat Suitable for stages: Pregnancy

 There are some common nutritional deficiencies to look out for during your pregnancy.
 If you suspect something isn't right, seek the supervision of a nutritionally trained doctor or naturopath who can run tests, monitor symptoms and advise on appropriate supplementation.

-There are common nutritional stressors which are best to avoid at any time but especially during pregnancy, including alcohol, sugars, caffeine and high histamine foods.
+There are common nutritional stressors that are best to avoid at any time but especially during pregnancy, including alcohol, sugars, caffeine and high histamine foods.

 To prepare, eat and digest your food takes a lot of energy.
 There is all the preparation work of sourcing and buying the food, getting it home, assembling and cooking the meal, eating, and cleaning up.
 To have the energy to do all this, you need an energy-rich, nutrient-dense diet and then your body needs to be able to digest the food efficiently and effectively.